f5devcentral/f5-agility-labs-Next/docs/class1/module4/lab2.rst

 Note that here you can review the configuration that will be deployed to BIG-IP Next, and you could also make edits (don't do that now).
 As an example, maybe you want to change the Virtual server address before migrating, which could be done here if needed.

-For now, just review the application, take note of the virtual server address, and then click the **Save and Deploy** button.
+For now, just review the application, take note of the virtual server address, and then click the **Review and Deploy** button.

 .. image:: ./images/save-and-deploy-yellow-blue-apps.png
   :align: center